Engagement Letter – Uses, Contents, Format, Free Templates

 What is a retainer?

-A retainer is a fee paid by the client upfront to secure the services by a company or services provider.
+A retainer is a fee paid by the client upfront to secure the services of a company or service provider.
 It is commonly used by professionals such as attorneys and consultants, among others.
 The retainer signifies the client’s commitment to work with the company.

 How do I get an engagement letter?

-Reviewing an engagement letter sample can help a company obtain an engagement letter.
-A quick web search will provide an individual with different samples to aid them in creating their own letter.
+Reviewing the letter sample can help a company obtain an engagement letter.
+A quick web search will provide an individual with different samples to aid them in creating their letter.

 Is an engagement letter a legally binding document?

-Yes, an engagement letter is legally binding, even though it is less formal than a contract.
+Yes, this letter is legally binding, even though it is less formal than a contract.
 However, both parties must sign it for it to be considered legally binding.

 Keep Reading